LoicMadern/projet-ps5-20-21-takenoko-2021/README.md

 	Enzo Manuel,
 	Antoine Le Calloch

-This program can be launched with those tow commands mvn clean package mvn exec:java
+This program can be launched with those two commands mvn clean package | mvn exec:java